-Approval of the Adjournment Proposal requires that the number of votes cast FOR exceed the number of votes cast AGAINST, whether or not a quorum is present.
-Abstentions are not considered as voting FOR or AGAINST the Adjournment Proposal and will have no effect on the outcome of the Adjournment Proposal.
+Approval of the Adjournment Proposal and approval of the Say on Pay Resolution each requires that the number of votes cast FOR exceed the number of votes cast AGAINST, whether or not a quorum is present.
+Abstentions are not considered as voting FOR or AGAINST the Adjournment Proposal or the Say on Pay Resolution and will have no effect on the outcome of the Adjournment Proposal or the Say on Pay Resolution.
+The Say on Pay Frequency Resolution requires a plurality of the votes cast for one of the choices presented.
+Abstentions are not considered as voting with respect to the Say on Pay Frequency Resolution and will have no effect on the Say on Pay Frequency Resolution.